rstudio/tfprobability/cran_comments.md

 * local install: Fedora 30, R 3.6.1
 * Ubuntu 16.04 (on travis-ci), R 3.6.2
+* win-builder (R-devel)

 ## R CMD check results

-There were no ERRORs or WARNINGs.
+There were no ERRORs, WARNING or NOTEs.

-There was 1 NOTE:
-   Non-standard file/directory found at top level:
-    ‘cran_comments.md’

 ## Resubmission